MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

     "enabled"                  Bool    Rotation is enabled while your configured preferred_teams game is live.
     "during_inning_breaks"     Bool    Rotation is enabled while your configured preferred_teams game is live during an inning break.

-"weather":                             Options for retreiving the weather "apikey"                     String  An API key is requires to use the weather service.
+"weather":                             Options for retrieving the weather "apikey"                     String  An API key is requires to use the weather service.
 You can get one for free at [Open Weather Map](https://home.openweathermap.org/users/sign_up).
   "zipcode"                    String  The zipcode/postcode for the location you wish to receive weather data "country"                    String  The ISO 3166 country code associated with the zipcode "metric_units"               Bool    Set true for celsius and meters/s.
 Set false for fahrenheit and miles per hour.
-  "pregame"                    Bool    Add a weather report to the pregame scroll for the game location (Not yet implemented)

 "end_of_day"                   String  A 24-hour time you wish to consider the end of the previous day before starting to display the current day's games.
 Uses local time from your pi.
 "full_team_names"              Bool    If true and on a 64-wide board, displays the full team name on the scoreboard instead of their abbreviation.
 This config option is ignored on 32-wide boards.
 Defaults to true when on a 64-wide board.